juliuspr/on-hornplaying/content/conceptual/what-is-horn-playing/part-1-different-views-on-horn-playing/horn-playing-as-art/_index.md

 ## Art and culture

 ## Live performance arts: here and now - arts that build up over time and are possible to develop

+## "Vision and artistry"

+Guarino 2015

+## Horn Playing as an Independent Art vs a cog in the machinery